gabrieleteotino/bluish-capsule/content/project/datingapp/4-client-authentication/2-auth-service.md

 }
 ```

 Now we can test the login functionality and see that if we succesfully log in the form disappears and the user combo shows up on the page.
-And if we log out the login form is back.
+And when we log out the login form comes back.